Skip to content

 3. [update] /internet-and-web: Minor update of information for all note.

-4. [update] Provide an introduction to the topic of each note, to make it more reference friendly.
+4. [update] Re-explain context-dependent notes.
 For example, many notes may refer to parsing.
-However, it appears that the note doesn't have proper introduction to parsing.
+However, it appears that the note doesn’t have proper introduction to parsing.
 It instead continues to explain it as the next step of scanning.
-The "scanning" topic itself continues from the previous "syntax" topic, which all root to the first note "CPL Fundamentals".
+The “scanning” topic itself continues from the previous “syntax” topic, which all root to the first note “CPL Fundamentals”.
 This assumes that reader has knowledge of the previous note in the whole topic.
-In other word, separate context-dependent explanation and context-free explanation Some note to include:
+Some note to include:

 5. [update] If a note were to explain about something, always provide the generalized information first, then continue to explain that related to the topic.
 Some note to include: